floweredscarf/su25/projects/deques/index.md

 Introduction
 ------------
-The due date for this project is Sunday, 07/02 at midnight.
+The due date for this project is Sunday, 6/30 at 11:59 PM.
 You cannot use slip days on projects, though you can turn in up to 2 days late for partial credit.
-If submitting with a partner, **one** of you should submit and add the other to your submission.

 #### The Deque API